-If you’re lucky, it’s only once in a while that a difficult photography client comes along and wreaks havoc on your best-laid plans.
-Your best course of action?
+If you’re lucky, it’s rare that a difficult photography client comes along.
+Your best course of action when a client is upset?
 Being prepared.

 Choose the Right Clients

-You’ve heard it before, but selecting the ideal clients for your business is always the very first step.
+You’ve heard it before, but attracting your ideal clients to your business is always the very first step.

-If you’re a newborn photographer who’s just decided to accept a job shooting a wedding in a dark barn in a town you’ve never visited with 450 guests in attendance, you’re setting yourself up for failure from the get-go.
+If you’re a newborn photographer who’s accepted a job shooting a wedding in a dark barn in a town you’ve never visited with 450 guests in attendance, you’re setting yourself up for failure from the get-go.

 Similarly, if your prices are in the tens of thousands and you shoot film, working with a family who wants digital files for $20 is also likely to cause problems.